Geometric models for the derived categories of Ginzburg algebras of n-angulated surfaces via local-to-global principles: Parametrized perverse schobers

-\begin{definition} ~ \begin{itemize} \item We call an internal edge of an ideal $n$-angulation $\mathcal{T}$ self-folded if it is incident to only a single vertex. \item We call an ideal $n$-angulation $\mathcal{T}$ regular if $\mathcal{T}$ contains no self-folded edges. \item We call an ideal $n$-angulation $\mathcal{T}$ semi-regular if there exist a regular ideal $n$-angulation $\mathcal{T}'$ such that $\mathcal{T}'$ can be obtained from $\mathcal{T}$ by repeated flips of not self-folded internal edges of $\mathcal{T}$.
-For the definition of flip, see \Cref{secflip}. \end{itemize} \end{definition}

-\begin{remark} Suppose that ${\bf S}$ is not sphere with three marked points or the monogon with one marked point in the interior.
-Any ideal $3$-angulation $\mathcal{T}$ of ${\bf S}$ is semi-regular.
-This follows from the following picture

-and the observation that there is no ideal $3$-angulation of ${\bf S}$ for which every vertex is incident to a self-folded edge. \end{remark}

-\begin{remark} In the case $n=3$, the datum of an ideal $3$-angulation is equivalent to the datum of an ideal triangulation, as defined in \cite{FST08}.
-As for example observed in \cite[Prop.
-3.3.7]{DK18}, the equivalence is given by passing to the dual triangulation of the ribbon graph.
-The datum of a regular ideal $n$-angulation $\mathcal{T}$ is equivalent to the datum of an $n$-angulation is terms of a decomposition of ${\bf S}$ into $n$-gons whose vertices lie at the marked points. \end{remark}
+\begin{remark} Every $n$-valent spanning graph $\mathcal{T}$ of a marked surface ${\bf S}$ is the dual graph of an ideal $n$-angulation, meaning a decomposition of ${\bf S}$ into $n$-gons whose vertices lie at the marked points.
+Loops of the $n$-valent spanning graph correspond to so-called self-folded edges of the $n$-gons.
+The case $n=3$ corresponds to ideal triangulations, see for example \cite[Def.~2.6]{FST08} for a definition. \end{remark}

+We note that not all marked surfaces admit a trivalent spanning graph, and much less an $n$-valent spanning graph.
+For example, spheres with less than $3$ punctures, the unpunctured $1$-gon and the unpunctured $2$-gon do not admit a trivalent spanning graph.

-\begin{remark} Let $\mathcal{T}$ be a spanning ribbon graph of an oriented marked surface ${\bf S}$.
-To each vertex $v$ of $\mathcal{T}$ of valency $n$ we associate an oriented (non-compact) surface $\Sigma_v$ with an embedding of $v$ and its $n$ incident edges.
+\begin{remark} Let $\mathcal{T}$ be a spanning ribbon graph of a marked surface ${\bf S}$.
+To each vertex $v$ of $\mathcal{T}$ of valency $n$ we associate a (non-compact) surface $\Sigma_v$ with an embedding of $v$ and its $n$ incident halfedges.
 We depict $\Sigma_v$ as follows (in green).
 The dotted lines correspond to open ends, whereas the solid lines indicate the boundary.